neondatabase/neon/docs/rfcs/025-generation-numbers.md

   facilitating live migration (this will be articulated in the next RFC that describes HA and migrations).

+#### Visibility

+Because index_part.json is now written with a generation suffix, which data is visible depends on which generation the reader is operating in:

+- If two pageservers have the same tenant attached, they may have different data visible as they're independently replaying the WAL, and maintaining independent LayerMaps that are written to independent index_part.json files.
+  Data does not have to be remotely committed to be visible.
+- If one was passively reading from S3 from outside of a pageserver, the visibility of data would depend on which index_part.json-<suffix> file one had chosen to read from.
+- For a pageserver writing with a stale generation suffix, historic LSNs remain readable until another pageserver (with a higher generation suffix) decides to execute GC deletions.
+At this point, we may think of the stale attachment's generation as having logically ended: during its existence the generation had a consistent view of the world.
+- For a newly attached pageserver, its highest visible LSN may appears to go backwards with respect to an earlier attachment, if that earlier attachment had not uploaded all data to S3 before the new attachment.

 ### Object Key Changes

 #### Generation suffix